What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Methods

-Our observed data, $\mathcal{D} = \{(Y_i, A_i, X_i, S_i = 1); i = 1, \ldots, n\}$, consist of $n$ independently and identically distributed copies of $(Y, A, X, S)$ sampled from a population distribution, $\mathcal{P}$, of $N$ individuals where $Y$ is the observed outcome, $A$ is a participant's group membership, $X$ is a $p$-dimensional vector of covariates, and $S$ is an indicator for being selected into the sample.
-In our motivating example, $\Pr(S_i = 1)$ is known for each individual $i$ in the super population through the explicit NHANES sampling design.
+Our observed data are $\mathcal{O} =\{(Y_i, A_i, \boldsymbol{X}_i); i = 1, \ldots, n\}\overset{\text{i.i.d.}}{\sim} \mathcal{Q} := \Pr(\ \cdot \mid S = 1)$, where $\mathcal{Q}$ is the sample law for units selected into the analytic sample ($S_i = 1$), $S\in \{0,1\}$ indicates selection, and $\boldsymbol{X}\in\mathbb{R}^p$ denotes our (potentially imbalanced) covariates.
+The underlying population law is $\mathcal{P} := \Pr(\cdot)$ on $N$ individuals.
+In our motivating data, survey weights, and hence the design probabilities, $\Pr(S = 1 \mid \cdot)$, are known from the sampling plan.
 There is also the possibility of having missing outcome values among sampled individuals, but this situation will not be explored here and is instead left to future work.
-Further, our assumed variable relationships are given in Figure \ref{fig:diagram}.
-Here, we can see that our outcome ($Y$), the variable of interest ($A$), and the sample selection indicator ($S$) all depend on a particular set of covariates ($X$), and sample selection also depends on race.
+Our assumed variable relationships are given in Figure \ref{fig:diagram}.
+Here our outcome ($Y$), the variable of interest ($A$), and the sample selection indicator ($S$) all depend on covariates ($\boldsymbol{X}$), and sample selection also depends on $A$.
+Unlike in a causal setting, where $\boldsymbol{X}$ consists of variables which affect both the treatment assignment and the outcome (for example, consider the DAG in the third panel of Figure \ref{fig:diagram}), in the ACD setting, $\boldsymbol{X}$ consists of covariates which are unbalanced across $A$, and will bias the ACD estimate if not properly accounted for.
+Further, $\boldsymbol{X}$ depends on the research question.
+That is, $\boldsymbol{X}$ is the set of covariates for which we wish to balance to estimate the controlled difference between outcomes.
+To some extent, this answers the question of, if we balance the distribution of $\boldsymbol{X}$ between groups, what is the ``residual difference'' in outcomes?
+Here, if we do not account for the contribution of $\boldsymbol{X}$ to the group differences, then we cannot estimate a balanced, marginal effect of the comparison group membership.